Dalian: British, Russian, and Japanese occupations

 Russia heavily fortified both Dalniy (Qingniwaqiao of Zhongshan District) and the Port Arthur naval base (Lüshunkou) before and after the Boxer Rebellion of 1899–1901.
 During the insurrection, missionaries, converts and Russians were killed and other Europeans were killed by rebels in the peninsula, although the massive massacres of Europeans and Christians including Metrophanes, Chi Sung occurred at Harbin.
 Western expeditionary forces suppressed the Boxers across the Yellow Sea in Shandong Peninsula.

 During the Russo-Japanese War of 1904–1905, the Liaodong Peninsula became a major battleground.
-Major-General Baron Anatoly Stoessel defended a besieged Port Arthur, for five months (August 1904 to January 1905), but the Japanese army, using long-distance fire, sank several Russian ships at the Port Arthur naval base in early December 1904.
-Admiral Eugene Alexeyeff was blamed for splitting precious resources shipped 5000 mi across the single tracked Trans-Siberian Railway and Manchurian Railway between Dalniy and Port Arthur.
+Major-General Baron Anatoly Stoessel defended a besieged Port Arthur for five months (August 1904 to January 1905), but the Japanese army, using long-distance fire, sank several Russian ships at the Port Arthur naval base in early December 1904.
+Admiral Eugene Alexeyeff was blamed for splitting precious resources shipped 5000 mi across the single-tracked Trans-Siberian Railway and Manchurian Railway between Dalniy and Port Arthur.
 After the Imperial Japanese Navy crippled the remaining Russian battleship Sevastopol in three weeks of constant attacks, and explosives detonated in tunnels destroyed Port Arthur's remaining defenses in the final days of 1904, Russia negotiated a ceasefire and surrendered Port Arthur in January 1905.

 The Treaty of Portsmouth (signed 5 September 1905) ceded Port Arthur to Japan, which set up the Kwantung Leased Territory or Guandongzhou (關東州), on roughly the southern half (Jinzhou District and south) of present-day Dalian.
-Japanese invested heavily in the region, which became the main trading port between Manchuria and Japan.
+The Japanese invested heavily in the region, which became the main trading port between Manchuria and Japan.
 Japan leased the area from Manchukuo after establishing that puppet state in 1932.
-In 1937, as the Second World War began, Japan enlarged and modernized the trade zone as two cities: the northern Dairen (Dalian) and the southern Ryojun (Lüshun or Port Arthur).
+In 1937, as the Second World War began, Japan enlarged and modernized the trade zone into two cities: the northern Dairen (Dalian) and the southern Ryojun (Lüshun or Port Arthur).